dynamicstrategies/cardano-reward-calculator/README.md

 - total stake pool reward is 400 ada for the epoch.
 - If a stake pools fixed fee is 340 ada and variable 2% then the
 - stake pool operator will receive 340 + 2% (400 - 340) = 341.2 ada and the
-- remaining (400 - 341.2) = 58.8 ada will be distributed amongs delegators.
+- remaining (400 - 341.2) = 58.8 ada will be distributed amongst delegators.

 So, in this stake pool, the pool operator receives 341.2 / 400 = 85.3% of all rewards and the rest goes to the delegators *